Skip to main content

 Agents

-Agents are the core of Decisional.
+Agents are the core operating units in Decisional.
 Each agent is an AI worker that owns a specific workflow and runs it for you.
 You create an agent by describing what you want it to do.
-It builds its own workflow, connects to the right tools, and tests itself.
-Once live, it runs on autopilot and you manage it by talking to it in chat.
+Dex helps turn that description into instructions, a workflow, required tool connections, and a testable agent.
+Once live, the agent runs from manual runs, schedules, triggers, or API calls, and you manage changes through the agent surfaces.

 What Makes Up an Agent